 You can reach a huge pool of potential tenants if your landlord accepts pets.
 Surveys show that only 7% of landlords advertise their homes as suitable for pets, while 40% of UK households own pets.
 You’ll have a unique selling point over competing agents in the local market and you’ll find tenants for your landlord’s property more easily.

 It’s a safe bet that the tenant will stay for longer too.
-The proportion of landlords in the area that accept pets will be small, and so tenants will be more likely to stick around.
+The proportion of landlords in the area that accept pets may be small, and so tenants will be more likely to stick around.
 Even when a tenant leaves, you’ll have plenty of potential tenants waiting to take their place, to keep your landlord’s void period short and your landlord happy.

 You and your landlord can assess each tenant on their pets’ suitability.
 You’ll need to find out about the day to day.
 For example, will the tenant be at home during the day?
 What was the previous landlord’s experience of the pet and owner?
 Are they likely to disturb the neighbours with noise?
 Is anyone allergic - either the landlord or the other tenants?
 Is it a young animal or an older, well-trained pet?